Deadly protests squeeze Haitians in shrinking economy

 School was supposed to start in early September, and Cineus by now would have sold a couple hundred books.
-But violent protests have shuttered public schools and businesses and left Haiti’s economy sputtering amid ballooning inflation as the opposition demands the resignation of President Jovenel Moïse.
+But violent protests have shuttered public schools and businesses and left Haiti’s economy sputtering and inflation ballooning as the opposition demands the resignation of President Jovenel Moïse.

 As a result, Cineus sold less than a dozen books last month.